MUSA-620-Spring-2018/MUSA-620-Week-7/README.md

 - A map showing each building's average price per square foot
 - The output data from your scraper (the value and sqare footage of each condo)
 - all R scripts used in scraping, analyzing, and visualizing the data
-- a written explanation of: the steps you took to create it, reasons for your design choices, and an explanation of what the map shows / what patterns you see.
+- a written explanation of: the steps you took to create it, any challenges you encountered along the way, and reasons for your design choices.